utybo/ZoroarkKB/_articles/aPTST.md

 point of unit tests, and `pytest` smartly extracts information from the resulting assert error to show exactly *what* went wrong.

-Each test function will show up as a separate test. **You should NOT put multiple assert statements like in this example.** You can see that each assert statement corresponds to a separate test of the `add` function.
-Each test should be a separate
+Each function will show up as a separate test. **You should NOT put multiple assert statements like in this example.** Unless you're lazy (like me).
+You can see that each assert statement corresponds to a separate test of the `add` function.
 And no, you do not have to be as thorough as I was there, but you really should, because that's the whole point of unit-testing.

+You may notice that, although we have no information on how the function was implemented, we can still create a lot of test cases, including trickier patterns like adding two negative numbers, mixing and matching negative and positive numbers, or even cases where we should get 0.
+If you are ever lost while writing test-cases, always think about *what could be some nasty case that I wouldn't want to have to deal with*.
+Talk with fellow students about which cases they think are complicated, write tests for these cases, and check if your code is able to handle these test cases properly.
+Get creative!

 #### Step 1.1: Using examples as unit tests